SENSAAS/sensaas/README.md

   	conda install -c schrodinger -c conda-forge pymol-bundle

 Retrieve and unzip SENSAAS repository in your desired folder.
 See below for running the program **sensaas.py**.
+The directory containing executables is called sensaas-main.

 ## Linux